Group of hikers standing on a scenic Andean trail under a bright blue sky, surrounded by golden grass and eucalyptus trees.

 Running Trip Planning

 Planning running trips involves more than just booking flights and accommodations.
-Here are a few steps to ensure a smooth journey
+Here are a few steps to ensure a smooth journey:

 1. Route Research: Understand the trail difficulty and necessary permits, if any.